 Now that the holidays are over, and all the gifts have been opened, it’s time to think about how to keep your home clean for the new year.
+People forget just how important it is to declutter your home after a stressful period (aka the holidays).
 You can make your abode more accommodating with a few simple cleaning routines.
-Whether you live in a large home or a small condominium, cleaning can be easy once you learn a few helpful techniques.
-Here are some ways you can start a routine for the new year that will keep your home organized as the seasons change.
+Whether you live in a large home or a small condominium, New Year cleaning can be easy once you learn a few helpful techniques.
+So read along while we explore how to deep clean your home – the easy way!

 Practice Simple Cleaning Habits